tvdtb/java-ci-docker/README.md

 Set up additional users and projects as required, e.g. user `demo` having password `demo1234`.
 This README will use project `demo-java` for user root.

+For WebHooks in order to send events to jenkins, in admin settings -> network -> Outbound requests you might need to enable requests to local adresses.

 ### Useful commands